ekleinso/node-web-app/README.md

 You can also log into your OpenShift web console.

 ### Install ArgoCD Operator into OpenShift

 There are a few ways to install argocd into a Kubernetes Cluster.
 We used the Argo CD Operator.

 For this tutorial, I used [the Console Install](https://argocd-operator.readthedocs.io/en/latest/install/openshift/) using the Argo CD Operator on OpenShift.

-Create an instance of argocd
+Create an instance of argocd this is taken from [the examples](https://github.com/argoproj-labs/argocd-operator/tree/master/examples).
+The following example creates argocd with OpenShift routes.
 ```
 apiVersion: argoproj.io/v1alpha1
 kind: ArgoCD
 metadata:
   name: argocd
+  namespace: argocd
   labels:
     example: route
 spec: